Redocly/redoc/docs/deployment/html.md

 - `specOrSpecUrl`: Either a JSON object with the OpenAPI definition or a URL to the definition in JSON or YAML format.
 - `options`: See [`theme.openapi` object](/docs/api-reference-docs/configuration/functionality.mdx) reference.
-- `element`: DOM element Redoc will be inserted into.
+- `element`: DOM element Redoc is inserted into.
 - `callback`(optional): Callback to be called after Redoc has been fully rendered.
   It is also called on errors with `error` as the first argument.